BlockchainCommons/GordianWallet-iOS/README.md

 You can import a key by running the following command with that individual’s fingerprint: `gpg --recv-keys "<fingerprint>"` Ensure that you put quotes around fingerprints that contain spaces.

-### Built with
-- [Tor.framework](https://github.com/iCepa/Tor.framework) by the [iCepa project](https://github.com/iCepa) - for communicating with your nodes hidden service
-- [LibWally-Swift](https://github.com/blockchain/libwally-swift) built by [@Sjors](https://github.com/Sjors) - for BIP39 mnemonic creation and HD key derivation
-- [Base32](https://github.com/norio-nomura/Base32/blob/master/Sources/Base32) built by [@norio-nomura](https://github.com/norio-nomura) - for Tor V3 authentication key encoding
-- [Keychain-Swift](https://github.com/evgenyneu/keychain-swift) built by [@evgenyneu](https://github.com/evgenyneu) for securely storing sensitive data on your devices keychain

-### Copyright & License

-This code in this repository is Copyright © 2019 by Blockchain Commons, LLC, and is [licensed](./LICENSE) under the [spdx:BSD-2-Clause Plus Patent License](https://spdx.org/licenses/BSD-2-Clause-Patent.html).

-### Contributing

-We encourage public contributions through issues and pull-requests!
-Please review [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our development process.
-All contributions to this repository require a GPG signed [Contributor License Agreement](./CLA.md).